-- Choose SNMP version 2 for this workshop. - For "Downed Device Detection" we recommend either using Ping and SNMP, or just Ping. - At your own location you can use SNMP version 3 if your devices support this. - SNMP access is a security issue: - Version 2 is not encrypted - Watch out for globally readable "public" communities - Be careful about who can access r/w communities. - Replace "xxxxxxxx" with your local public r/o string
+- Host Template: ucd/net SNMP Host is recommended for servers to include disk definitions. - Choose SNMP version 2 for this workshop. - For "Downed Device Detection" we recommend either using Ping and SNMP, or just Ping. - Use "NetManage" for the "SNMP Community" string.

+SNMP access is a security issue:

+- Version 2 is not encrypted - Watch out for globally readable "public" communities - Be careful about who can access r/w communities. - Replace "xxxxxxxx" with your local public r/o string